SansBasnet/DeepSpeckle_correlation_using_CNN/README.md

 Our research overlaps classical mechanics for the experimental engineerinng and a Deep Learning algorithm to model and classify the identity of the species present in a Newtonian fluid sample.
 We are able to do this using a coherent laser source, a fixed fluid target, a novel pulse system and a detector without any lag.
 Such novel method gives us richer angular data and in-depth understanding of the sample, high resolution data, which is later broken in pixelated form, a categorical data.
 Read the summary for more information about the experiment.

-Below is a one-half picture of speckle produced with a sample with 490 nm latex cubes in suspension acting agent as an impurity.
+Below is a half of the picture of speckle produced with a sample containin 490 nm latex substrate in suspension, an acting impurity agent.
 The image is a half of full image because of reductionality of datasize and symmetry of the image fulfills the overall input.
 The image is 1080 * 1920 pixels.

 <br>
 <p align="center">